xryanglab/SCRIN/README.md

 -   **`--distribution_analysis`**: A flag to enable the analysis.
 This will save the distance distribution for each neighboring pair and calculate its statistical features. **Warning:** This can generate very large files and significantly increase runtime.
 Ensure you have sufficient disk space before enabling.
 -   **`--r_dist`** `[float]`: Defines the maximum radius for the distance distribution analysis.
 For a pair A-B, transcript-pair distances less than or equal to this value are recorded.
 -   **`--around_count_threshold`** `[int]`: Minimum number of transcript-pair distances required to calculate distribution-shape statistics for a gene pair.
 Distances are pooled across cells, and the code uses `shape_count >= around_count_threshold`.
 Default: `100`.
+-   **`--shape_max_distance_count`** `[int]`: Maximum number of distances used to calculate shape descriptors for each pair.
+When the original `shape_count` exceeds this value, SCRIN uses a reproducible random sample for KDE mode and the other descriptors while retaining the full distance data in the intermediate files. `shape_count` continues to report the original number of distances.
+Default: `10000`.
+Users may lower the value for faster analysis or increase it when greater descriptor stability is preferred; the value must be at least `around_count_threshold`.
+-   **`--shape_qvalue_threshold`** `[float]`: Only directed pairs with `qvalue_BH` below this threshold are considered for shape calculation, substantially reducing unnecessary KDE calculations.
+Default: `0.05`, providing broad coverage of potentially relevant pairs.
+Use a value at least as large as `filter_threshold` when shape descriptors are desired for every final pair.
 -   **`--distribution_save_interval`** `[int]`: For the `cooccurrence` background, controls how often worker-side distance data is written to intermediate files.
 A smaller value reduces worker memory usage but increases file I/O. This parameter is not used by the `all`-background distribution path.
 Default: `10`.

 ### Unsegmented Data Options